How to Interpret Your Child's NAPLAN Results

 If you need more of an explanation about what NAPLAN is and what the exam is like, be sure to check out our other articles;

-For first-time parents, it’s essential to understand the layout of the NAPLAN report.
 Each subject area is represented with a bar graph that shows your child's performance.
-Your child's score is shown with a triangle (or marker) on the scale, and this scale also compares your child's result with the national average and the performance of students within the same year group.
+Your child's score is shown with a black dot (or marker) on the scale, and this scale also compares your child's result with the national average and the performance of students within the same year group.

-Alongside the graph, there is a descriptive text explaining your child’s achievements in relation to the proficiency bands.
+Alongside this graph above, there will also be a descriptive text explaining your child’s achievements in relation to the proficiency bands.

-3. Comparison Points: Each report contains markers showing how your child performed compared to the national average and similar students.
+2. Comparison Points: Each report contains markers showing how your child performed compared to the national average, and 60% of students in the same school year.

 The bar graph displays several key points:

-• The triangle or marker: This shows your child’s specific score.
+• The dot or marker: This shows your child’s specific score.

-• The shaded box: This represents the range of scores achieved by the middle 60% of students.
+• The shaded box: This represents the range of scores achieved by the middle 60% of students in the same year.

-• The national average: The dotted line indicates how the average student in Australia performed.
+• The national average: The arrow indicates how the average student in Australia performed.

 When interpreting the graphs, take note of where your child’s marker lies in relation to the national average and the range of scores.
-If your child’s marker is towards the right of the graph, this suggests a stronger performance in that subject.
+If your child’s marker is towards the top of the green box, this suggests a stronger performance in that subject.

 Your child’s NAPLAN results are a reflection of their current skills in literacy and numeracy.
-However, they are not the be-all and end-all of their academic future.
-NAPLAN is just one assessment that provides a snapshot of where your child is at in their learning.
+However, they are not the end-all, be-all of their academic future.
+NAPLAN is just one assessment that provides a snapshot of where your child is at in their current learning.

-Use the results to identify areas where your child excels and areas where they might need extra support.
-Speak to their teacher about how to use the results to tailor their learning experience.
+Use the results to identify areas where your child excels, and areas where they might need extra support.
+Speak to their teacher about how to use the results to better support your child in their learning experience.

 FAQs